Metrics

 logger.info("<flexlogs metric=page-load />");

-// Create a basic (gauge) metric
+// Create a basic (observation) metric

-logger.info("flexlogs{metric: 'cpu-usage', type: 'gauge', value: 0.75}");
+logger.info("flexlogs{metric: 'cpu-usage', type: 'observation', value: 0.75}");

 Options